An empowering story of autistic experienceThis post may contain compensated links. Read my disclaimer here

 This month’s featured book for grown-ups provides insights on a subject many of us would benefit from understanding better.
-Naoki Higashida was 13 when he wrote The Reason I Jump about his childhood experience of autism.
+Naoki Higashida was 13 when he wrote The Reason I Jump about being autistic.

 Although The Reason I Jump was published in Japan in 2007, it was not available in English till 2013.
-It was the endeavour of parents looking for more perspectives on autism that led to its translation from Japanese into English.
+It was the endeavour of parents looking for more understanding that led to its translation from Japanese into English.
 Both The Reason I Jump and Higashida’s follow-up book – Fall Down 7 Times, Get Up 8 – have been translated by KA Yoshida and David Mitchell.

 “Our feelings are the same as everyone else’s, but we can’t find a way to express them”.